 Helical gearboxes are utilized to induce motion and transmit power between two non-crossing shafts.
-Helical gearboxes are similar to spur gearboxes, however, its teeth are cut over the surface at an angle with the axis of the gear.
+Helical gearboxes are similar to spur gearboxes, however, their teeth are cut over the surface at an angle to the axis of the gear.

 1) The teeth in helical gears connect inch by inch at a time.
 It does not connect the whole set at once which takes into account a noiseless activity.

-2) At an effective cost the transmission of energy between parallel shafts, likewise permit the control transmission between non-parallel shafts.
+2) At an effective cost, the transmission of energy between parallel shafts likewise permits the control transmission between non-parallel shafts.

 3) The teeth in helical gearboxes are bigger in size when compared to those in spur gears, as they are diagonally placed.
 In this way, for a similar gear size, helical gears can deal with more load comparatively